aurowallet/docs/readme-1/sign-message.md

 This request will not trigger a blockchain transaction or cost any gas fees.

-I accept the Auro Test zKApp Terms of Service: ${window.location.href}
+I accept the Auro Test zkApp Terms of Service: ${window.location.href}

 address: ${currentAccount}
 iat: ${new Date().getTime()}`;